Santi871/DCSWaypointEditor/README.md

 3. With a list of active waypoints and/or JDAM preplanned missions, click `Enter into aircraft`

 4. Tab back into DCS and let it enter everything

+##### AV-8B

+1. Make sure the main EHSD page is on the left AMPCD (left screen).

+2. With a list of active waypoints, click `Enter into aircraft`

+3. Tab back into DCS and let it enter everything

 #### Profile saving